kallaben/spotify2csv/README.md

 4. Run the "api" launch configuration through Rider (you will be informed if you are missing the correct dotnet SDK, and will get a link to install it in the console output).

 Once the backend and frontend are both running, you should be able to access the app at the http://localhost:4200/ domain.

+# TODOs
+- [ ] After logging in, the button should have a "Fetch playlists" button.
+The users playlists should be displayed, and they should then be able to select all the playlists they would like to export to CSV.
+A new button should appear below the playlists, with the text "Export".
+Clicking this will download a CSV file with all the playlists included.
+  - [ ] The frontend should have the following pages:
+    - [ ] A page only showing a "Login to Spotify" button when the user is not logged in.
+    - [ ] A page only showing a "Fetch playlists" button when the user is logged in.
+  - [ ] The backend should have the following endpoints:
+    - [ ] A `GET export/playlists` for getting a list of the names and IDs of all the user's playlists.
+    - [ ] A `GET export/csv?playlist_ids=["132asd","sdf254"]` which takes a list of playlist IDs and produces a CSV file.